Employment with the City of Chicago

 - Voter Registration Card

 - Alien Registration Card with photograph

 Residency in the City of Chicago is required of all employees.
 Proof of residency will be required at the time of employment, per Section 2-152-340 of the Municipal Code of Chicago.

-1. The person who owes the debt has entered into an agreement with the Department of Finance or other appropriate City department, for the payment of all debts owed to the City and is in compliance with the agreement.
+- The person who owes the debt has entered into an agreement with the Department of Finance or another appropriate City department, for the payment of all debts owed to the City and is in compliance with the agreement.
 Information on payment plans, including Hardship Payment Plans, can be found here: